XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.2.4.3 Returns

-- result (triple) - location tuple (lat,lng) of the place with highest uncorrelated location entropy.
+- result (triple) - location tuple (lat,lng) of the place with the highest uncorrelated location entropy.

 #### 2.2.5 Visits per location